NeeravSood/MLpedia/Advanced ML Agorithms/Extreme Learning Machines (ELM).md

 ## References and Further Reading

 - Huang, G.-B., et al. (2006): "Extreme learning machine: a new learning scheme of feedforward neural networks."
-[Link or citation]
 - Zhang, R., et al. (2015): "Theory and applications of extreme learning machine: a survey."
-[Link or citation]
 ```